Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Credit Card payments are only accepted when using our Electronic Filing System.

 Yes, they are.
-You can view the docket entries for free.
+You can view the docket entries for free on our Civil Viewer.
 If you want to view the actual filings, there is a “Pay per Page” charge.
 You are allowed to view the pleadings only once for the fee.
 When you view it, you should print it or save it because you will only see it one time for the price you are charged.
 That fee is $.50 for the first page and $.10 for each additional page.
 We accept Master Card, Visa, or American Express as payment.
 Attorneys get one free look if they are registered for E-Filing and they are Attorney of record on the case.

 You may come to the Prothonotary’s Office Monday through Friday or you may send a request in the mail along with your case number, a self-addressed stamped envelope, and $5.25.
 If you do not know your case number, you will need to send an additional $9.00 to cover the cost of a search.
 Never send cash.
 You can use cash if you come to the Court House in person, but through the mail please use Certified Check or Money Order.